openstack/ironic/doc/source/admin/cleaning.rst

 Troubleshooting
 ===============
-If cleaning fails on a node, the node will be put into ``clean failed`` state and placed in maintenance mode, to prevent ironic from taking actions on the node.
+If cleaning fails on a node, the node will be put into ``clean failed`` state.
+If the failure happens while running a clean step, the node is also placed in maintenance mode to prevent ironic from taking actions on the node.
+The operator should validate that no permanent damage has been done to the node and no processes are still running on it before removing the maintenance mode.

+.. note:: Older versions of ironic may put the node to maintenance even when
+          no clean step has been running.

 Nodes in ``clean failed`` will not be powered off, as the node might be in a state such that powering it off could damage the node or remove useful